Cryotherapy for early prostate cancer

 Pain and bleeding

-You may have some pain in your lower tummy or back passage (rectum).
-You will be given painkillers for this.
-You may have some bleeding from the back passage, but this is not common.
+After the treatment, you may have some pain in your lower tummy or rectum.
+The surgeon or nurses on the ward can advise you about painkillers you can take.
+You may have some bleeding from the anus, but this is not common.

 You may have some swelling, numbness, or tingling around the penis and scrotum.
 This happens 1 to 2 weeks after cryotherapy.
 It will slowly improve over a few months.